-To understand how synchronicities work is the understand the nature of reality.
-It is in fact a computer generated hologram in which characters and events created are programmed experiences that on this level of consciousness are perceived of as real.
-It's all science and math set in linear time to experience emotions.
-The hologram in physical reality follows the numeric codes of the fibonacci sequence or golden ratio.
-The brain is a computer run by binary code which aligns with the holograms grids of experience.
+To understand how synchronicities work is the understand the nature of reality as a consciousness simulation in which characters and events created are programmed experiences that on this level of awareness are perceived of as real.
+It's all Physics and Math (algorithms) set in linear time to experience emotions.

 Synchronicities are preprogrammed experiences that occur when one's DNA is programmed for a specific event in time. ...
 Something happens.
 You react.
 You think, "This is a coincidence.
 I must investigate further."
 You do ... then more synchronicities occur and you are suddenly following an exciting line of action and reaction.
 Your soul is sending you on a journey.

-Today's journeys seem to be all about healing and energy.
-The ultimate goal is to understanding that we are projected illusion in a hologram that is evolving back to consciousness and light - not pseudoscience but science.
+Today's journeys seem to be all about healing and energy to allow souls to understand what is going on and why.
+The ultimate goal is to understanding that we are projected illusion in a simulation that is evolving back to consciousness and light - not pseudoscience but science.

 Synchronicities are patterns that repeat in time.
 Synchronicity refers to the gears or wheels of time, though the actual concept of synchronicity cannot be scientifically proven.
 One can only record synchronicities as they occur and watch the patterns of behavior that create them.
 The concept of synchronicity is currently linked more to metaphysics, yet physics (quantum physics) and metaphysics are merging, thus showing their interconnection and how we manifest synchronicities in our lives.